-Because we had done a brief search for Anna’s birth record from both Zolotnyky & Burkaniv the year before, focusing on 1894 & 1895 as probable target years given her stated age (18) on immigration documents gleaned from Ellis Island and had found nothing, this time we elected to first search the vital records of both Burkaniv & Zolotnyky for evidence of both her father’s (Paul Chuda) death, marriage, or birth and for that of a sibling Michael (my middle namesake), concentrating in and around the time frame of her emigration to the U.S. in Summer of 1913 then moving backwards in time.
+Because we had done a brief search for Anna’s birth record from both Zolotnyky & Burkaniv the year before, focusing on 1894 & 1895 as probable target years given her stated age (18) on immigration documents gleaned from Ellis Island and had found nothing, in 2018 we elected to first search the vital records of both Burkaniv & Zolotnyky for evidence of both her father’s (Paul Chuda) death, marriage, or birth and for that of a sibling Michael (my middle namesake), concentrating in and around the time frame of her emigration to the U.S. in Summer of 1913 then moving backwards in time.
 Alas, here was no evidence of a Paul Chuda either dying, being born, or getting married at all given that criteria.
-Neither were there any references – no matter how obscure to a Kseniya or Lenka Lemiszka.
+Neither were there any references – no matter how obscure to a Kseniya or Xenia Lemiszka.
 However the Lviv Oblast Archives did have a marriage record between an Andreas Lemiszka (18) – son of Procopii Lemiszka and Sophia Babiy – and an Anna Pomsta (16) on 4 November 1849.
 Yes.
 They got married young in those days.

-There were some records containing data on a Michael Chuda; a birth in late 1895 – just not to Ksany and Paul; another in early 1913 who lived only 1 day; and another decedent in late 1891 whom had lived only 3 months.
-There are however many links to an Anna Chuda — possibly because like Maria, “Anna” is a popular given name in Galicia, and still is today.
+There were some records containing data on a Michael Chuda; a birth in late 1895 – just not to Xenia and Paul; another in early 1913 who lived only 1 day; and another decedent in late 1891 whom had lived only 3 months.
+There are however many links (eight) to an Anna Chuda — possibly because like Maria, “Anna” is a popular given name in Galicia, and still is today.
 We also found numerous instances of other tantalizing but opaque references to possibly-related Chudas, Babiys, Palychatas, and a even few Lemiszkas.
 But…there is one such link that on a second glance proved no to be so opaque.

 Fittingly it is to an Anna Chuda, but we had to do some external digging to make our case.
 Back in late 2006, we could say in the “Pre FB” era — Pre FaceBook — brother Dave pinged me about having found Gramma Anna Chuda’s immigration records on the Ellis Island website.
 I quickly browsed to their website and did a search for “Anna Chuda” and was rewarded with a listing of eight Anna Chudas each of whom had emigrated through Ellis Island from Eastern Europe or elsewhere in the early decades of the 20th Century.
 So which one was Gramma Anna?
-Well, we knew she was from Zolotnyky (Zlotniki in Polish) and the results showed there were only two Annas that had come from that particular place; one in January and a second in July – both in 1913 – both officially 18 years old — 6 months apart.
+Well, we knew she was from Zolotnyky (Zlotniki in Polish) or a nearby town and the results showed there were only two Annas that had come from that particular place; one in January and a second in July – both in 1913 – both officially 18 years old — arriving 6 months apart.
 Coincidence?

 I immediately downloaded the ship’s manifests for each and the rest is history.
 You are looking at the results right now.
 Yup.
 Ruthenians.net started right then and there and the credit (or the blame) goes to Brother David Babij.
 Next time you’re in Memphis, hit him up for some ribs and pulled pork from Central BBQ.
 To die for.